 When it comes to where is best suited for a couple to stay in Cyprus, I would have to recommend Polis Crysochous.

-With it being a much quieter destination, you can enjoy some quality intimate time, lazing on the beaches and strolling through the beautiful, traditional streets.
+With it being a much quieter destination, you can enjoy some quality intimate time, lazing on the white sandy beaches and strolling through the beautiful, traditional streets.
 Then, in the evenings, you can enjoy a romantic, candlelit dinner, looking out over the stunning harbour.

 Where To Stay In Cyprus For Beaches?